86Box/docs/hardware/machinespecific.rst

 * While the northbridge depends on the selected CPU card, the southbridge always remains the Intel PIIX3, as it is located on the baseboard.
 * The real CPU cards support dual CPUs.
 As 86Box does not emulate multiprocessing, only a single CPU will be present.
 * Due to a lack of I/O APIC emulation at the moment, 86Box will patch the MultiProcessor Specification tables out of RAM during boot, so that operating systems will not hang or exhibit other erratic behavior due to the missing I/O APIC.

+.. rubric:: AwardBIOS v6.00PG Beta Evaluation Board

+* This is an implementation of the motherboard used by Award Software to evaluate what are assumed to be early betas of AwardBIOS v6.00PG circa 1997-1998.
+* Although the betas share their BIOS ID with that of the `EFA P5TX-AT<https://theretroweb.com/motherboards/s/efa-p5tx-at>`_ and `E5TX-AT<https://theretroweb.com/motherboards/s/efa-e5tx-at>`_, they utilize a different super I/O chip (Winbond W83877F instead of ALi M5135) and different southbridge IRQ (IRQ 1 instead of IRQ 7), hence making them incompatible with those motherboards.
+* The betas also identify themselves as AwardBIOS v4.51PG.
+Although; instead of the traditional blue BIOS setup utility, they use a non-standard one that matches the visual style of PhoenixBIOS 4.0x's "NuBIOS" utility, which is more in line with other known AwardBIOS v6.00PG betas.
+* Being early internal betas, the BIOS versions used on this machine have some known bugs and quirks:
+  * By default, the integrated IDE controller is disabled in the BIOS setup utility.
+To enable it, go to the *Integrated Peripherals* sub-menu under the *Advanced* menu and set the *On-Chip Primary PCI IDE* and *On-Chip Secondary PCI IDE* options to **Enabled**.
+Note that there is also an *Onboard IDE Controller* option in the same menu, which controls the unused IDE controller in the W83877F super I/O and should be left **Disabled**, as otherwise it will conflict with the PIIX4 southbridge's IDE controller and cause the machine to be unable to detect any IDE drives.
+  * The November 1997 beta's setup utility is very buggy and tends to crash when scrolling down in long menus.
+The January 1998 beta, which is the default option in 86Box, is noticeably more stable in comparison.
+  * Under Windows 9x (95, 98 and Me), the Intel PIIX4 IDE driver may conflict with the standard IDE driver.
+The IDE controller is perfectly functional otherwise.

 .. _ma23c:
 .. rubric:: NEC Mate NX MA23C